 - Designed for adults 90 pounds or more

-This is a simple, but effective kayak life jacket, perfect for a day at the lake.
-The Stearns Classic vest is US Coast Guard approved.
+This simple but effective kayak life jacket is perfect for a day at the lake.
+The Stearns Classic vest is US Coast Guard-approved.
 The durable construction includes a 3-buckle design and a nylon shell.

 This life jacket can fit a variety of users and is intended for adults weighing over 90 pounds.
 It is adjustable for 30-52 inch chest sizes.

-The only negative is that this jacket can be a little bulky and cumbersome when you are paddling.
-If you are looking for an inexpensive life jacket that will keep you afloat, then this is a viable option.
+The only negative is that this jacket can be a little bulky and cumbersome when you paddle.
+This is a viable option if you are looking for an inexpensive life jacket that will keep you afloat.

-Many people will buy several of these life jackets to have on hand when they take people kayaking.
+Many people will buy several of these life jackets when they take people kayaking.